amethyst-framework/amethyst/README.md

 ## Installation

-Suggested that you have installed [Crystal](https://github.com/manastech/crystal) 0.7.1 or higher.
+Suggested that you have installed [Crystal](https://github.com/manastech/crystal) 0.7.2. **Code may not work properly with earliers version of 0.7.* branch**
 ```
 git clone https://github.com/Codcore/Amethyst.git
 ```